Mississippi murder suspect captured in Kansas

 Story highlights

-- Fugitive was spotted in New Mexico, authorities say
+- Alex Bridges Deaton was spotted Tuesday in New Mexico, authorities say

-- Authorities offer $32,500 reward for info leading to the capture of Alex Bridges Deaton
+Alex Bridges Deaton was captured near Dorrance, Kansas, the Kansas Highway Patrol said Wednesday.

+A nationwide manhunt was launched to find Deaton after his girlfriend was found dead last week in Rankin County, Mississippi, near Jackson, and a jogger was shot near the girlfriend's apartment.

-Amid a nationwide manhunt, Alex Bridges Deaton was seen in Albuquerque, New Mexico Tuesday night, when he carjacked a couple there, according to the Rankin County (Mississippi) Sheriff's office.
+He was spotted in Albuquerque, New Mexico, Tuesday night, where he allegedly carjacked a couple there, according to the Rankin County Sheriff's office.
 The couple was able to escape but the male victim sustained a gunshot wound, the sheriff's office said.
-Deaton escaped in a Honda passenger car, police said.
+He escaped in a Honda passenger car, police said.

 Deaton, 28, is also considered a person of interest in a third killing in Mississippi.

-"Deaton does have a concealed carry permit and we believe that he is in possession of at least two (firearms)," Rankin County District Attorney Michael Guest told CNN via email.

-Local and federal authorities are offering a reward up to $32,500 for information leading to his capture.
-He's accused of strangling his girlfriend to death and shooting a jogger last week in Rankin County, Mississippi, near Jackson.
+Local and federal authorities offered a reward up to $32,500 for information leading to his capture.

-The Rankin County Sheriff's Department is working with state and federal agencies in the manhunt.

-Deaton was believed to be in the Tulsa, Oklahoma, area over the weekend, Guest said.

 Suspect's girlfriend found dead, jogger shot